-Art.
-16 - Enhancement of public of public awareness and education partnership with civil society, public awareness and 37.
-Art.
-15 - Technical Technical including capacity building provided 36.
-Art.
-14 - Preparation of specific guidelines for measures listed in Articles 9 and 10 of the Regional Plan As appropriate Contracting Party, in consultation with MEDPOL ding As appropriate CP/RAC, REMPEC, SPA/RAC, in consultation with regional and international organizations By 2016/2017 organizations Report sent to Secretariat with Report sent to Secretariat with Guidelines published with · c 420K 19 MEDPOL to provide guidance to countries to make estimates 10K from MEDPOL.
+38 37.
+36. Art.
+16 - Enhancement of public awareness and education Art.
+15 - Technical assistance Art.
+14 - Specific guidelines Undertaking, where appropriate in synergy with existing initiatives in the field of education for sustainable development and in partnership with civil society, public awareness and Technical assistance, including capacity building provided Preparation of specific guidelines for measures listed in Articles 9 and 10 of the Regional Plan Regional Plan As appropriate As appropriate By 2016/2017 Contracting Party, in consultation with MEDPOL MEDPOL, CP/RAC, REMPEC, SPA/RAC, in consultation with regional and international organizations organizations MEDPOL, CP/RAC, REMPEC, SPA/RAC, in consultation with regional and international organizations Report sent to Secretariat Report sent to Secretariat Guidelines published 420K 19 MEDPOL to provide guidance to countries to make estimates 10K from MEDPOL.
 CP/RAC 280k for capacity building Estimated cost to be provided by REMPEC and SPA/RAC 280 K 18 Contracting Party Secretariat Secretariat

-$^{^{18}\,}$ 120 K $\,$ for MEDPOL and 160-for CP/RAC .
+$^{\rm 18}\,$ 120 K for MEDPOL and 160-for CP/RAC .
 CP/RAC will prepare the following:

-^{1.} Sustainable management and prevention measures of urban solid waste treatment according to waste hierarchy
+1. Sustainable management and prevention measures of urban solid waste treatment according to waste hierarchy

-^{2.} Plastic waste minimization
+2. Plastic waste minimization

-^{3.} Implementation of Extended Producer Responsibilities measures
+3. Implementation of Extended Producer Responsibilities measures

-^{4.} Implementation of Green Public Procurement
+4. Implementation of Green Public Procurement